IMRCLab/crazyswarm2-tools/ReadMe.md

+# Crazyswarm2 Tools

+This repository is based on the branch ```tune-lee``` from [Crazyswarm2](https://github.com/IMRCLab/crazyswarm2/tree/tune-lee).
+It contains all the data that was accumulated during the tuning experiments of the Lee controller.
+The data is stored in the folder ```_logs```.
+In here, you will a script for yaml-based automatic report generation to process the logs.
+The sciprt ````model.py`` focuses on manipulating and adding data to the automatically generated reports.
+In the following, you will find a guide on how to use the scripts and data.

 # I just want to plot the data of an experiment.
 What should I do?

 1. Check if you have the folder ```_experiments/reports```.
 If not, create it.